J-RAS: Mutual Adaptation for Medical Image Segmentation via Contrastive Retrieval-Augmented Joint Optimization: Methodology

-After completing the independent training phase, the models are integrated into the J-RAS method.
-The joint training procedure proceeds in the following steps.
+After completing the independent optimization phase, the models are integrated into the J-RAS method.
+The optimization procedure proceeds in the following steps.

+\textbf{Knowledge Base Construction.} We follow a standard train/validation/test split.
+During each phase, both retrieval and segmentation operate only on data from the same split.
+Specifically, during training, the retrieval memory bank is built from the training set; during validation and testing, it is built from the corresponding validation or test set.
+This ensures that retrieval and segmentation are performed within the same data partition and prevents cross-split leakage.
+Slices from the same patient as the query are excluded to enforce cross-patient guidance and avoid trivial matches.
+The knowledge base stores image embeddings computed by the retrieval encoder, with size matching the corresponding split (\autoref{tab:datasetss}).
+Retrieval is performed based on image similarity in the embedding space, and the associated ground-truth mask is accessed after retrieval for segmentation guidance.

 \textbf{Retrieval Guides.} At each training step, J-RAS passes the input image to the retrieval model, which computes cosine similarity against a set of dataset slices (Knowledge base) and selects the top-$k$ most similar images.
-To ensure cross-patient guidance and avoid trivial matches, slices from the same patient as the query are excluded from retrieval.
 The top-$k$ retrieved images, along with their ground-truth segmentation masks, serve as contextual guides for the subsequent segmentation process.

-\textbf{Input Fusion.} After retrieval, the segmentation model receives the query image and the top-$k$ guidance samples.
-To avoid overloading the network, these guides are merged into a single composite image and mask using temperature-scaled softmax weights:
+\textbf{Guidance Fusion.} After retrieval, the segmentation model receives the query image and the top-$k$ guidance samples.
+To avoid overloading the network, the retrieved guides are merged into a single composite image–mask pair using temperature-scaled softmax weights: